The Power of Behavioural Rewards in Dog Training

 When Treats Still Have a Role

 Treats are not useless.
 They can jump-start learning or help in situations where the behaviour is new or challenging.
-For example, a dog learning a new trick may need treats to understand what is expected and create muscle memories, treats can help to create patterns until the behaviour itself is more rewarding.
+For example, a dog learning a new trick may need treats to understand what is expected and create muscle memories.
+Treats can help to create patterns until the behaviour itself is more rewarding.

 The key is to gradually reduce treat frequency and replace them with natural rewards.
 This transition helps maintain motivation while building intrinsic value.